 Here are the gold, silver and bronze medalists in the Animals/Pets category: Daniel and William Clarke, 20 and 22-year-old brothers from Australia, authors of Tears in the Jungle: Fight for Survival, about the increasing plight of the orangutan; Kristen Hellstrom, photographer for Adventures with Durango Pete: Life and Poetry with a Cow Dog Philosofur, by Stephen Himman; and T.R.
 Todd, author of Pigs of Paradise: The Story of the World-Famous Swimming Pigs (Skyhorse Publishing).

 All three Horror category medalists: Bill Thompson, author of Callie: The Bayou Hauntings 1 (Ascendente Books); Jess Hagemann, author of Headcheese (Cinestate); and Preston Fassel, author of Our Lady of the Inferno (Fangoria).

 Two medal-winning Erotica category medalists: Jamie Schmidt (pen name Lissa Trevor), author of Domme Quixote (Riverdale Avenue Books) and Markus Taylor (writing with Camille English under pen name Jackie Notter) author of Pop Secrets (Climate Publishing).

-Cheers to all the attendees who made the 18th Annual IPPY Awards such a memorable night!
+Cheers and thanks to all the attendees who made the 23rd Annual IPPY Award ceremony such a memorable night!